-The main difference between dropshipping and e-commerce is that you’ll be managing your own inventory.
+The main difference between dropshipping and e-commerce is that you’ll be managing your inventory.

 While it can be easy to do it during the early stages, managing e-commerce logistics becomes a real pain as soon as orders start to flow, especially when you have no previous experience with logistics.

 Working with logistics experts will help you offer the best options for your consumers.
-They won’t need to wait 30 days to get their products anymore.
-This will drive a better satisfaction and an upgraded customer experience.
+They won’t need to wait 30 days to get their products any more.
+This will drive better satisfaction and an upgraded customer experience.

-Choosing the right logistics provider is a tricky task as there are many factors that you should take into consideration.
-To know more, check our article on how to choose the best logistics provider for your e-commerce.
+Deciding the right logistics provider is a tricky task as there are many factors that you should take into consideration.
+To know more, check our article on how to choose the best logistics partner for your e-commerce.

-5. Develop a marketing strategy to launch your e-commerce:
+6. Develop a marketing strategy to launch your e-commerce store

 Think about promoting your new products on social media and by email.
 Make sure to take advantage of the momentum you generated through your dropshipping activity by distributing coupons to your previous customers to push pre-orders.

-Try to also focus your efforts on the launching day as if it was an event that no one wants to miss.
-This will help you to drive sales since the first minute of your e-commerce journey and introduce yourself to the market in the strongest way.
+Try to also focus your efforts on the launching day as if it were an event that no one wants to miss.
+This will help you to drive sales from the first minute of your e-commerce journey and introduce yourself to the market in the strongest way.